Alzheimer's and Dementia Prevention

 - An active social life

-Alzheimer’s & dementia prevention pillar #1: Regular exercise
+Alzheimer’s and dementia prevention pillar #1: Regular exercise

 - Build muscle to pump up your brain.
 Moderate levels of weight and resistance training not only increase muscle mass, they help you maintain brain health.
 Combining aerobics and strength training is better than either activity alone.
 For those over 65, adding 2-3 strength sessions to your weekly routine may cut your risk of Alzheimer’s in half.